lightcopy/spark-jdbc-limit/README.md

 query.
 You could potentially use `fetchsize` option and/or filters, but it is much nicer when optimizer does this job for you:).

+This repository also contains fix for global commit/rollback for Postgres; it will roll back all commits made within task set when error occurs in any tasks, including the very last one.

 ## Usage
 Build jar using `sbt package` and add it to Spark jars classpath.
 In the code add rule to the Spark session extra optimizations, like this: